-This document explains the differences between financial statement preparation, compilations, reviews, and audits.
+This document explains the differences between financial statement preparation. compilations, reviews, audits, and agreed upon procedures.
 That way, you can decide what's right for you and your organization.

-Please reach out to us if you have any questions or need of any of these services.
+Please reach out to us if you have any questions or need any of these services.